Playbook: Creating Data-Defined Customer Personas

 Using a CDP, you can assign a persona group to each of the individual customers within your database and create defined segments that are easy to find and activate in your acquisition and growth campaigns.

 6. Tailor messaging, channels, and creative to each persona to boost customer satisfaction and conversions.

-Personalisation is a proven method for boosting conversions, increasing customer satisfaction and engagement, and driving a higher return on investment for your business.
+Personalization is a proven method for boosting conversions, increasing customer satisfaction and engagement, and driving a higher return on investment for your business.
 With your newfound knowledge about your best customers, you can tailor your communications to speak to each persona with the most effective messages, products, and creative.

 Here’s an overview of how you can use your personas to increase the impact of your brand engagements from beginning to end:

 - Acquisition: Use your personas to target lookalike audiences based on your highest-value customer segments.
-With an understanding of your personas’ lifestyles, behaviours, and preferences based on survey responses and third-party data, you can choose products and messaging to feature in your acquisition tactics for maximum engagement.
+With an understanding of your personas’ lifestyles, behaviors, and preferences based on survey responses and third-party data, you can choose products and messaging to feature in your acquisition tactics for maximum engagement.

-- Retention: Once you’ve converted high-value customers on their first offer, you need to optimise your communications to drive the second sale.
+- Retention: Once you’ve converted high-value customers on their first offer, you need to optimize your communications to drive the second sale.
 You can boost retention rates by digging into your data to understand the most effective messaging, timing, and channels to use when re-marketing to each persona.

 - Growth: In your customer analysis, you would have segmented your personas based on the value they add to your business.
 Using this insight, you can develop a persona-based plan to grow the lifetime value of your customers across the board.

 - Service: When developing your personas, you may notice that certain personas submit a particular type of ticket or service request more often than others.
 If you find trends in the type and level of service needed by certain personas, you can use that insight to streamline support processes and proactively engage with customers using a clienteling solution to prevent issues in the first place.